aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

     File.WriteAllText(Path.Combine(OutputDir, "network.svg"), code);

-    // Create an instance of Configuration
-    using (var configuration = new Configuration())
+    // Create an instance of the Configuration class using (var configuration = new Configuration())
     {
         // Add LogMessageHandler to the chain of existing message handlers for logging errors